beaupedraza/beacon/readme.md

 # Beacon

-Automate Google Lighthouse performance reports in headless mode for a CSV list of URLs
+Automate Google Lighthouse performance reports in headless mode for a CSV list of URLs.

 ## Requirements